elixir-engineering-logo

 Emissions and Discharges Report

-1. Quantify greenhouse gas emissions due to operation, drilling and construction.
+1. Quantify greenhouse gas emissions due to operation, drilling, and construction.

 3. Review the project design and operational aspects to identify further measures for greenhouse gas reduction.

-5. Use the Project approved standard methodology for GHG emission calculation methodology.
+5. Use the project approved standard methodology for GHG emission calculation methodology.

 7. Highlight the major GHG emission contributors.

-8. Review any BAT implemented for the Project from GHG emission standpoint.
+8. Review any BAT implemented for the project from GHG emission standpoint.

 9. The energy efficiency report must be referred to demonstrate the equipment selection and impact on GHG emissions as outcome of the energy efficiency study.